5.7 “Learning to participate” through formal, non-formal and informal learning

 Furthermore, municipal primary and lower secondary schools (folkeskole) are obliged to enter into partnerships with municipal music schools and with municipal youth schools.

-Finally, in 2018 a national campaign, Democracy under Development, run by the Ministry of Children and Education focuses on community, democracy and citizenship.
-The campaign aims to enhance pupils’ democratic competences and critical thinking.
+Finally, in 2018 a national campaign, Democracy under Development (Demokrati under udvikling), run by the Ministry of Children and Education focused on community, democracy and citizenship.
+The campaign aimed to enhance students' democratic competences and critical thinking.
 The campaign provides a series of free educational resources targeted at different levels of education, from primary to upper secondary.
 One of the initiatives, Leave a Mark, seeks to strengthen the pupils’ active citizenship by encouraging the pupils to participate in their local community on a voluntary basis.

 Non-formal learning initiatives focusing on social and civic competences for young people in Denmark